Prostitution in Italy: 2008 ordinances

 The Domestic Security regulations of 24 July 2008 (L.125/08) gave mayors judicial power to declare anything that might endanger the security and decorum of their cities an emergency.
-Under these powers, sex workers and clients have been subjected to ordinances that permit municipal police to administer fines.
+Under these powers, people/women in prostitution and clients have been subjected to ordinances that permit municipal police to administer fines.
 The Public Security Law enables police chiefs to expel persons from a city in which they do not officially reside.
 EU citizens are subject to fines while non-EU citizens may be placed in detention centres and deported.
-The Comitato reports a breakdown in relationships between NGOs and authorities and between NGOs and workers, an avoidance of health services and an increase in criminal activity.
-While enforcement varies by region and over time, the immediate effect has been the expected and desired one of clearing the streets (at least temporarily) and displacing workers to remote areas.
-Indoors work has increased, and quality of life in general has deteriorated.
+The Comitato reports a breakdown in relationships between NGOs and authorities and between NGOs and people/women in prostitution, an avoidance of health services and an increase in criminal activity.
+While enforcement varies by region and over time, the immediate effect has been the expected and desired one of clearing the streets (at least temporarily) and displacing people/women in prostitution to remote areas.
+Indoors prostitution has increased, and quality of life in general has deteriorated.
 Unprotected sex has increased due to reduced ability to negotiate.
 Stigmatization and vulnerability have increased, as has a greater reliance on social services.
-As noted in other countries, as soon as police activity is reduced, older work patterns reappear.
+As noted in other countries, as soon as police activity is reduced, older prostitution patterns reappear.
 On 7 April 2011, the Italian Constitutional Court with the Sentence n.
 115/2011 decided that this kind of Mayors' Ordinances must have time and space limits and urgent conditions to be issued.
 So, the simple exercise of street prostitution could be no more persecuted by this kind of local bills.

 Legal status

 Prostitution is legal (it is not mentioned in the Penal Code), and brothels and pimping are illegal.
-Single sex workers working from apartments are "tolerated".
+Single people/women in prostitution from apartments are "tolerated".
 Loitering is permitted, but soliciting ("unabashedly inviting clients on the street") is illegal.
-Migrants with work or residence permits may work in sex work, and police cannot revoke residence permits and begin deportation procedures, as they tried failing by the Italian laws.
+Migrants with work or residence permits may be in prostitution, and police cannot revoke residence permits and begin deportation procedures.

 Work permits can be issued to migrant dancers in entertainment clubs for one year in a single workplace.
-Sex work is forbidden, but nude dancing is tolerated.
+Prostitution is forbidden, but nude dancing is tolerated.
 Suspicions of sexual encounters lead to club closures.
-By a fiscal law in 2006 (art.
-36 paragraph 34 bis of Law 248/2006), prostitution has got taxed on the same way for every legal money earned, as the Highest Court has declared many times.
+Under a fiscal law passed in 2006 (art.
+36 paragraph 34 bis of Law 248/2006), prostitution has been taxed in the same way as any other legal money earned, as confirmed by the Highest Court multiple times.
 The last one of these Judgments was carried out in 2016 (n.
-22413/2016), and sex workers must have their activity registered, paying taxes as all free professionals.
+22413/2016), and people working in prostitution must have their activity registered, paying taxes as do all free professionals.

+The European Parliament resolution of 14 September 2023 on the regulation of prostitution in the EU: its cross-border implications and impact on gender equality and women's rights (2022/2139(INI)) stated that the "UN and EU agreed-upon language is prostitution and people/women in prostitution".